 The test for certainty of objects differs in the case of fixed trusts, in which the ‘complete list’ test is applied and discretionary trusts, in which the ‘is or is not’ test is applied after the decision in McPhail v Doulton.
 The statement that the test for certainty of objects is too diverse and that they should be the same for powers and all types of trusts is not entirely correct because there are some important distinctions between powers and fixed trusts, even though the distinction between powers and discretionary trusts may not be as marked.
 This essay will argue that the test for certainty of objects has to be diverse because of the distinction between discretionary and fixed trusts.
-One cannot however go so far as to say that because a power can be created in favour of the entire world, there is no reason why you should not have a trust for the entire world because trusts require conceptual certainty.
+One cannot however go so far as to say that because a power can be created in favour of the entire world, there is no reason why you should not have a trust for the entire world because trusts require conceptual certainty, especially when considering philosophy dissertation help.

 The principle certum est quod certum reddi potest is generally applied for the test of certainty of objects in trusts; the premise of the principle is that something that is capable of being made certain should be treated as certain.
 An exception to this principle has been recently drawn in McPhail, which has meant that there is some diversity in the test for certainty of objects in trusts.
 The general principle of certum est quod certum reddi potest has been applied for the purpose of validating a trust in which the court can ascertain the beneficiaries because the settlor has ascertained them or because they are capable of being ascertained.
 This test has been useful even in cases where the object of the trusts was a class of beneficiaries, but it was possible to ascertain the names of the beneficiaries and therefore treat the trust as a valid trust.